lacanoid/datalink/README.md

 - LCO: ON UNLINK RESTORE
 - LCO: ON UNLINK DELETE
 - LCO: RECOVERY YES
-- no permissions control of any kind - this needs major consideration
+- no permissions control of any kind - this needs major considerations
 - datalinker processes
-- URL type + functions
+- native postgres URL type + functions
-- Transactional File IO functions + spaces
+- Transactional File IO functions + file spaces
+- foreign server support for file:// URLs (for files on other servers)
 - native postgres interface to curl

 Installation